 The Vermont Fish and Wildlife Department has released the Vermont Master Angler Program 2021 Annual Report with 1,169 entries and 73 Master Angler Award recipients.

 Vermont’s wealth of waters and abundant fish populations provide many opportunities to experience outstanding fishing.
 The Vermont Master Angler Program recognizes the achievements of anglers who catch trophy-sized fish from Vermont waters and celebrates the clean water and healthy habitats that allow these fish to survive and grow to exceptional sizes.

 The Vermont Master Angler program is a length-based program that sets “trophy sized” benchmarks for 33 eligible fish species.
 While these trophy-sized fish are a challenge to catch, they are attainable for anglers that develop the necessary knowledge and skills.

-In 2019, the program approved 725 entries, 246 of which were from youth anglers.
-There were 49 Vermont Master Angler award recipients, 13 of which were youth anglers.
+2021 was another record year for the program, with 1,169 entries approved, 332 of which were from youth anglers.
+There were also 73 Vermont Master Angler award recipients in 2021, 17 of which were youth anglers.
 Youth anglers have a slightly lower minimum qualifying length for each species.

-The 2019 Vermont Master Angler Program Report is on Fish and Wildlife’s website at: https://vtfishandwildlife.com/fish/fishing-events-and-programs/master-an... .
+The 2021 Vermont Master Angler Program Annual Report is on Fish and Wildlife’s website at: https://vtfishandwildlife.com/fish/fishing-events-and-programs/master-a… .